Consumer edition active

 Multiple, separate episodes of vertigo, or chronic dizziness, sometimes accompanied by nausea

-Headache or other migraine symptoms such as visual or other aura (altered sensations that come before the headache such as flashing lights) and sensitivity to light and/or noise
+Headache or other migraine symptoms such as visual or other aura (altered sensations that come before the headache such as flashing lights) and sensitivity to light and/or noise that occur with dizziness episodes

-Often history or family history of migraine
+Personal or family history of migraine

 Sometimes doctor’s examination alone†

-Sometimes MRI to rule out other causes
+Sometimes MRI to exclude other causes

 Less common causes, typically with ear symptoms (hearing loss and/or ringing in the ear)